vercel/next.js/docs/basic-features/image-optimization.md

 Sometimes you may want to access a remote image, but still use the built-in Next.js Image Optimization API.
 To do this, leave the `loader` at its default setting and enter an absolute URL for the Image `src`.

-To protect your application from bad actors, you must define a list of remote domains that you intend to access this way.
+To protect your application from malicious users, you must define a list of remote domains that you intend to access this way.
 This is configured in your `next.config.js` file, as shown below:

 ```js
 module.exports = {